Frequently Asked Questions (FAQ)

 A. Generally the trek duration depends on your interest and location of trek.
 Your trek can last anywhere from 2-3 days to an entire month or longer if you wish.
 We can accommodate day hikes, cultural visits to local villages, and relaxing rest days on your trek.
 The decision is up to you.

-It is difficult to reply you when you ask how far each day walking but it is best answered in terms of time rather than distance, as mileage is dictated by altitude and terrain.
+It is difficult to reply when you ask how far each day you walk but it is best answered in terms of time rather than distance, as mileage is dictated by altitude and terrain.
 Walking time, including rests, ranges from four to eight hours but there is no hard and fast rule.

 Q. How difficult are the treks?